wormhole-foundation/xdapp-book/src/technical/evm/bestPractices.md

     // This field will allow the destination contract to enforce
     // that the correct contract is submitting this VAA.

+    // Here we encode the payload into our wire format.
+    // There's basically always a corresponding decode/parse function as well. bytes myMessage = abi.encode("My Message to " + intendedRecipient);

-    // consistency level 200 means instant emission sequence = core_bridge.publishMessage(nonce, "My Message to " + intendedRecipient, 200);
+    // consistency level 200 means instant emission sequence = core_bridge.publishMessage(nonce, myMessage, 200);

     // The sequence is passed back to the caller, which can be useful relay information.
     // Relaying is not done here, because it would 'lock' others into the same relay mechanism.
 }

-// This portion of the code which deals with composition and delivery.
+// This is the portion of the code which deals with composition and delivery.
 // Its job is to string together multiple modules, and ensure they get relayed
-// This code can be private or public, because it's tightly coupled to application.
+// This code can be private or public, because it's tightly coupled to your application.
-// Do whatever you need to here. function sendMyMessage() private {
+// Do whatever you need to here. function sendMyMessage() public payable {

-    // First, emit a message intended for MY_OTHER_CONTRACT with nonce zero.
+    // First, emit a message intended for MY_OTHER_CONTRACT with nonce 1.
     // Because processMyMessage enforces that msg.sender must equal the intendedRecipient,
     // no one but MY_OTHER_CONTRACT will be able to call processMyMessage
     // with the message emitted from this transaction.